Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

-If we were to follow the strategy of Section \ref{sec:optimal_sample_space}, we would be forced to specify a marginal alternative distribution over the number of hits and misses (over the orbits).
-This is hard in practice, as it requires knowledge of the skill of the player.
-In addition, if the data comes from actual basketball games it also requires knowledge of the strength of the opponent, as well as the teammates.
-This is further complicated by the fact that the hot hand phenomenon may, for example, be stronger for weaker players than highly skilled players.

-The strategy in this section relieves us from specifying the marginal distribution over the orbits.
-That is, we need not specify the distribution of $(\#\textnormal{hit}, \#\textnormal{miss})$: we merely need to specify the conditional distribution of the order of the hits and misses under the hot hand, given the statistic $(\#\textnormal{hit}, \#\textnormal{miss})$.
-Here, we may even decide to use the number of hits and misses to influence the strength of the hot hand, as a proxy for skill.
-The resulting e-value is automatically optimal, uniformly in any distribution over $(\#\textnormal{hit}, \#\textnormal{miss})$. \end{exm}
+The strategy in Corollary \ref{cor:uniform_over_marginals} relieves us from specifying an alternative over (\#hit, \#miss): we merely need to specify the conditional distribution of the order of the hits and misses under the hot hand, given the statistic (\#hit, \#miss).
+Here, we may even decide to use the number of hits and misses to influence the strength of the hot hand, as a proxy for skill. \end{exm}